SHiL0NG/shil0ng.github.io/_posts/2020-09-07-scala-99-problems-part-i-lists.md

 layout: post
 ---

-Exercise solutions for `Scala 99 Problems.` The Gitlab link for the Jupyter notebooks is [here.](https://gitlab.com/shilongzhao/fpinscala-jupyter/-/tree/master/scala_s99)
+Exercise solutions for `Scala 99 Problems.` The GitLab link for the Jupyter notebooks is [here.](https://gitlab.com/shilongzhao/fpinscala-jupyter/-/tree/master/scala_s99)

 ## 1. Find the last element of a list.